DJFriar/tommyc.net/content/motorcycle/Tipsy-Goat-Rally.md

 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1783.jpg'>
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1784.jpg'>

 At this point, we decided to head back towards home and end there, boosting our mileage in case anyone tied us.
-PLus, we were a little gtired by now and didn't want to continue getting farther away from home.
-So, about an hour later we arrived where we started and "punched out."
+Plus, we were a little tired by now and didn't want to continue getting farther away from home.
+So southbound we went.
+About an hour later we arrived where we started and "punched out."

 Ending Receipt:
 <img class='ridelog-image' src='/images/tipsy_goat/IMG_1785.jpg'>

-In the end we had covered 196 miles and visited 61 wineries/breweries in just under 8 hours time.
-We both had a terrific ride, rode some amazing roads and took some incredible photos.
+In the end, we had covered 196 miles and visited 60 wineries/breweries in just under 8 hours time.
+We both had a terrific ride, rode some amazing roads, and took some incredible photos.